Northeastern Oklahoma A&M College

 Northeastern Oklahoma A&M College (NEO) is a public community college in Miami, Oklahoma.
 Established as the Miami School of Mines in 1919, NEO has an enrollment of approximately two thousand students.
 The Golden Norsemen is the school mascot.

 History

 The Oklahoma Senate passed Senate Bill 225 on March 17, 1919 to establish the Miami School of Mines.
 The school began operations in September 1920.
 In 1924, the school became Northeastern Oklahoma Junior College, as mining became less important in Miami.
 In April 1943, the Board of Regents for the Agricultural and Mechanical Colleges gained control of the college, and the college became Northeastern Oklahoma A&M College.

 Academics

 Northeastern Oklahoma A&M offers certificate programs and associate degrees.
-The college offers certificates in: accounting, administrative assistant, child development, computer information systems, drafting and design, equine and ranch management, general office operations, management and marketing, and medical office assistant.
-The college offers Associate of Arts degrees in: Art and design, criminal justice, early childhood education, English, general studies, mass communications, music, Native American studies, Natural resources and ecology, Management, psychology and sociology, social sciences, and speech and theatre.
-Associate of Applied Science degrees include: business administrative technology, computer information science, construction management, equine and ranch management, medical lab technician, nursing, physical therapist assistant, and process technology.
-Associate of Science degrees are offered in: agriculture, business administration, accounting, elementary education, pre-engineering, natural science, nursing, physical education, sports management, and veterinary medicine.

 Athletics

 Northeastern Oklahoma A&M self-identifies in athletics as "NEO", and its mascot is Golden Norsemen for men's sports and Lady Norse for women's sports.
 Men's sports at NEO are baseball, football, basketball, soccer, and wrestling.
 Women's sports are basketball, softball, soccer, and volleyball.
 NEO also fields agricultural sports: horseback riding, horse judging, livestock judging, and rodeo.